jupyter/colaboratory/README.md

 Navigate to ```http://127.0.0.1:8888/static/colab/welcome.html``` in your browser.

-## Installing the Colaboratory Chrome App
+## Installing the CoLaboratory Chrome App
 Run
 ```
 cd colaboratory